Too Much Body Fat in Adults (Obesity): What to Know

 -

-Pay attention to your mental health as obesity can lead to depression or self esteem issues.
+Pay attention to your mental health.
+Obesity can lead to depression or poor self-esteem.

 -